GeoscienceAustralia/amazonia/README.md

 You will find two examples in the examples **amazonia\examples** folder:

-**web**
+**2TierWeb**

-This is a simple web application using the light weight **FLASK** web server.
+This is a simple **Hello World !!** web application.
 It has been configured to auto-scale with Elastic Load Balancer for load distribution.

 **3TierWebRDS**